The Public Service Building

 terminal 21

-From the upper level, streetcar lines traveled from the second level down a ramp to Mulberry Street before dispersing to Kearny, Hackensack, Bloomfield, Perth Amboy, Elizabeth and Trenton, among other places.
+From the upper level, streetcar lines traveled down to Mulberry Street before dispersing to Kearny, Hackensack, Bloomfield, Perth Amboy, Elizabeth and Trenton, among other places.
 Also pictured in the bay is a trackless trolley, or ASV (All-Service Vehicle) -- an electrified bus, really, that spelled the beginning of the end for streetcars.

 Two models -- old and "new" -- of the ASV